Appsbydare/mfc-payment-system/RESPONSE_GUIDE.md

 # MFC Payment System - Response Guide

 ## Project Overview
 This is a **monorepo-style project** for the MFC Payment System with separate frontend and backend repositories that need to be deployed independently.
+Each repository has its own Git repository and must be pushed separately.

 ## Project Structure
 ```